pulumi/docs/reference/cd-travis.md

 First, add your Pulumi access token to your Travis settings as the `PULUMI_ACCESS_TOKEN` environment variable, either via the `travis.yml` file, Travis CLI, or the Travis Web UI, however you typically do it ([see here for more information](https://docs.travis-ci.com/user/environment-variables/)).
 This ensures that you can login to the service.
-Your Pulumi Access Tokens are managed thorugh your account, and can be found [here](https://app.pulumi.com/account/tokens)
+Your Pulumi Access Tokens are managed through your account, and can be found [here](https://app.pulumi.com/account/tokens)

 > **Note:** You'll also need to configure your cloud provider credentials in the same way you do on your development
 > machines.
 This most often means provisioning a key specifically for CI, and then setting the environment variables so